UPDATED: Sep 1, 2020

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

+What is the best emergency roadside service?
 There are several types of emergency roadside assistance coverages offered by insurance companies, and it’s in your best interest to research your options before settling on any particular coverage.
 Roadside assistance coverage is an optional feature on any auto insurance policy, and you must ask for it specifically when buying the policy; it will not usually be included automatically in a full-coverage auto policy.

 The simplest type of roadside assistance pays only for towing.
 Be aware that accident-related towing is already covered by your collision or comprehensive coverage if the vehicle is rendered non-drivable in an accident.
 For example, if you hit a tree and damage your engine, your collision coverage will pay to tow your vehicle to a nearby repair shop.